 Interests and Activities:

-Dr. Rieniets is a dedicated student of Yoga.
-She is also an amateur musician who enjoys performing on the piano; she also enjoys the outdoors and likes spending time hiking, biking or gardening.
-She is also a world traveler who likes to experience new places.
+Dr. Rieniets has interests in music, fitness, and travel.
+She is an amateur musician and violinist in Littleton Symphony Orchestra.
+She is a dedicated student of Yoga and a certified Yoga instructor.
+She enjoys the outdoors and likes spending time hiking, biking or gardening.
+She has also traveled extensively and likes to experience new places.

 Oklahoma State University College of Osteopathic Medicine